 Definition: A DataFlow instance is a idiomatic Python iterator object that has a

-A datapoint must be a list of Python objects which I called the components of a datapoint.
+A datapoint is a list of Python objects which is called the components of a datapoint.

-For example, to train on MNIST dataset, you can build a DataFlow with a that yields datapoints (lists) of two components:
+Example: to train on MNIST dataset, you may need a DataFlow with a that yields datapoints (lists) of two components: